GoosiferIO/zooberry/content/mods/zt2/texture-mods/variants/florida-panther-variants/index.md

 - 'ZooAdmin'
 orig_rel_date: 2006-05-14
 summary: A new skin for the Florida Panther.
-title: Florida Panther Skins
+title: Florida Panther Variants
-zt2tags: ["All", "ZT2", "Animal Variants"]
+zt2tags: [ "All", "ZT2", "Texture Mods", "Animal Variants"]
 ---
 Yet another skin by Exitree.